Alpha Gamma Delta: Organizational and philanthropic changes

 Alpha Gamma Delta gives back to the community through community service efforts.
-In 2016, they launched their first International Week of Service where members from all over North America participate in local community service initiatives.
-Members volunteer their time at humane societies, retirement communities, local clean up services and many more.
-By volunteering together during Week of Service, they are able to impact their communities.
+In 2016, they launched their first International Week of Service, where members from all over North America participate in local community service initiatives.
+Members volunteer their time at humane societies, retirement communities, local clean-up services, and many more.
+By volunteering together during the Week of Service, they can impact their communities.